 - “What can’t the product do?” (if necessary): Sometimes it is also necessary to address the limitations of the product.
 This includes, for example, the information that a product can only be used once.

-What the intended purpose does not contain
+What the intended use does not contain

 The MDR understands the intended purpose as part of the product description and specification (MDR Article 1, Annex II).
 In addition to the intended purpose, this also contains other points that are closely related: